-A convertible may cost more to insure because of the higher purchase price they carry.
+A convertible may cost more to insure because of the higher purchase price it carries.
 In general, vehicles with a high price tag will cost more to repair or replace, so insurers charge more to cover the higher cost of a potential physical damage claim.
 This is why insurance for sports cars tends to be higher too.

 How can I lower my car insurance rate for a convertible?

-The simplest way to lower your rate is to raise your deductible — the higher your auto insurance deductible, the lower your premium, and vice-versa.
+The simplest way to lower your insurance rate for a convertible is to raise your deductible — the higher your auto insurance deductible, the lower your car insurance premium, and vice-versa.
 You can also take advantage of auto insurance discounts to lower your overall rate.
 For example, paying for your policy in full or bundling your auto and home insurance policies together can earn you discounts and save you more.

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.